- Program Coordinator:

 Students who will serve as teaching assistants are required to take BSCI 70184 their first semester (or the following fall semester for those starting their studies in spring semester).
 Students who are not teaching assistants do not have to take the course; however, they must complete an additional 2 credit hours of additional coursework to meet the minimum credit hours to graduate.

 Each doctoral candidate, upon admission to candidacy, must register for BSCI 80199 for a total of 30 credit hours.
-It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter BSCI 80299, each semester, including summer, until all requirements for the degree have been met.
+It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter BSCI 80299, each semester, until all requirements for the degree have been met.

 Candidacy for the Degree